Skip to main content

 • Simple Model Example

-• Predicting box office revenue based on production budget
+• Predict revenue from production budget

 • Adding More Data